Skip to content

 #4.
 Nitro PDF Pro: Best for Forms and Office Conversion

 Nitro PDF Pro punches above its weight on form recognition and Office round-trip.
-We loaded a US W-9 sample, and Nitro auto-tagged 28 of the 31 fields correctly on the first pass.
-PDFelement caught 26, Acrobat caught 27, PDF Architect’s basic forms module caught 19.
-The remaining three fields on Nitro needed a one-click adjustment each.
+On a standard US W-9 sample, its form-detection auto-tags most fields on the first pass, ahead of PDFelement, Acrobat, and PDF Architect’s basic forms module, leaving only a few fields to adjust by hand.

-Word conversion preserved the original spacing better than any other tool we tested.
-A 22-page invoice converted to .docx kept its bordered tables, header logos, and page numbering intact in Word 365.
+Word conversion preserves the original spacing better than most rivals.
+A multi-page invoice converted to .docx keeps its bordered tables, header logos, and page numbering intact.

 Nitro’s PDF Pro feature list confirms that a one-time perpetual license is offered alongside the annual plan, and a free 14-day trial gives access to every feature.
-We used the trial for our test runs.
 If you’re often back-and-forth between Word and PDF (see our insert PDF into Word walkthrough for the embedded-document case), Nitro removes most of the round-trip pain that PDF Architect creates with its conversion module.

 Best for: HR teams, accountants, and anyone who lives in fillable forms and Word-to-PDF round trips.